LizardByte/Sunshine/docs/source/about/usage.rst

 - When the application has been shutdown, the stream shuts down as well.
 - In addition to the apps listed, one app "Desktop" is hardcoded into Sunshine.
 It does not start an application, instead it simply starts a stream.
+- For the Linux flatpak you must prepend commands with ``flatpak-spawn --host``.